Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 FineUp to $25,000

-Imprisonment3 to 15 years in State Penitentiary
+Imprisonment3 to 15 years

-EnforcementMississippi State Police, Department of Corrections, Local law enforcement
+EnforcementMississippi Department of Corrections, local law enforcement

 ClassificationFelony

-ImprisonmentUp to 5 years (adult victim); Up to 10 years and $5,000 fine (child victim under 16)
+ImprisonmentUp to 5 years (adult victim); up to 10 years (child victim under 16)

-EnforcementLocal law enforcement, Mississippi State Police
+EnforcementLocal law enforcement, county sheriff

 ClassificationFederal petty offense